State Attorney’s Office updates criminal charges against suspect accused of murdering homeless men in Miami

 MIAMI (WSVN) - The State Attorney’s Office has an update on filing criminal charges against the suspect accused of murdering homeless men in Miami.

-Back in December, realtor Willy Suarez-Maceo was arrested for a string of murders.
+Back in December, 25-year-old Realtor Willy Suarez-Maceo was arrested for a string of murders.

-There will be a news conference with State Attorney Katherine Fernandez Rundle, Mayor Francis Suarez and Iterim Police Chief Manuel Morales where they will discuss the updated charges.
+A news conference was held with Miami-Dade State Attorney Katherine Fernandez Rundle, City of Miami Mayor Francis Suarez and Miami Police Interim Chief Manuel Morales at 2:30 p.m.
+Friday, to discuss the updated charges.

+The attorney’s office said there is surveillance video of who they called a serial killer in action.

+“We were able to discover a video of the shooting on Miami Avenue, where it revealed that a black vehicle had driven up to the location where the victim was laying down on the ground and shot at him several times,” said Morales.

 Police said two homeless victims were shot and killed right before Christmas.